Portable, Large-Diameter Fiber Cleaver for Ø200 µm to Ø800 µm

 Ideal for manufacturing environments, the LDC450B features a rechargeable battery that has a lifetime of 5.5 hours with the handset controller plugged in and 10 hours with the handset controller unplugged.
 Several indicator LEDs are included on the housing to display the status of the cleaver; see the image to the right.
 Three green lights in a battery icon indicate the battery level of the unit, an orange LED next to a lightning icon indicates that the battery is charging, and a halo around the power button means the unit is on.
 The status LED changes based on the state of the unit; please see the manual for details.

-These cleavers use fiber holding blocks that are compatible with the FPS300 Stripping and Cleaning Station, LFS4100 Fiber Splicer, GPX3000 Glass Fiber Processing Stations, and GPX4000LZ CO2 Laser Glass Processor, allowing fiber to be moved easily between systems.
+These cleavers use fiber holding blocks that are compatible with the FPS301 Stripping and Cleaning Station, LFS4100 Fiber Splicer, GPX3000 Glass Fiber Processing Stations, and GPX4000LZ CO2 Laser Glass Processor, allowing fiber to be moved easily between systems.
 Fiber Holder Inserts are available below in a variety of sizes and must be purchased separately.
 Nylon-tipped setscrews are used to secure the inserts in the fiber holding blocks; replacement 2-56, 1/8" long SS2SN013 setscrews are available in packs of 10.
-A selection guide is provided on the Fiber Holder Inserts tab to aid in determining which inserts are appropriate for the fiber to be cleaved.
+A selection guide is provided on the Fiber Holder Inserts tab to aid in determining which inserts are appropriate for the fiber to be cleaved and to show how inserts are installed in the unit.

 Each unit is shipped with a power supply and location-specific power cord.